Classes & Academic Resources

 We don’t know yet.
 We are working closely with Jefferson County, SUNY and state health officials to determine when and how to return to in-person classes.

-Yes, the library is open for students as follows:
+Yes, the library is currently open for students as follows:

 Library materials can be returned to the drop box located in the first floor lobby of the Deans Collaborative Learning Center, Bldg.
 15. All returned materials will be quarantined for 3 days as per Reopening Archives, Libraries, and Museums (REALM) Information Hub.